Basant Balaji

 Basant Balaji (born 28 May 1972) is an Indian judge presently serving on the Kerala High Court, the highest court in the Indian state of Kerala and in the Union Territory of Lakshadweep.

 Education and career

-Balaji completed his schooling from Loyola School, Thiruvananthapuram, pre-degree from Mar Ivanios College, Thiruvananthapuram, graduated in law from Kerala Law Academy and obtained post graduation in business law from the University of Kerala.
+Basant completed his schooling from Loyola School, Thiruvananthapuram, pre-degree from Mar Ivanios College, Thiruvananthapuram, graduated in law from Kerala Law Academy and obtained post graduation in business law from the University of Kerala.

 Admitted to Bar in 1995 and started practicing in subordinate courts of Thiruvananthapuram and shifted his practice to the High Court of Kerala in 1998.
 He was appointed as Additional Judge of the High Court of Kerala on 8 October 2021.